 I never really tasted corn until I moved to México.
 That seems odd to say since I grew up in a rural Pennsylvania community and had corn-on-the-cob freshly picked from our garden every summer, helped my mom freeze corn in August and had corn with most meals throughout the winter, but it’s true.
 I never tasted it before.
 I thought at first that it was how my husband cooked the corn.
 When he boiled the elotes (corn-on-the-cob) he left an outer layer of leaves on them.
 Then instead of butter, we ate them with lime and salt.

 But it was more than that.
 México has more than 200 native varieties of corn.
-There is yellow sweet corn, yellow not-sweet corn, white corn, purple corn, red corn and blue corn all of which come in large, medium and small kernel size to name a few that I have sampled.
+There is yellow sweet corn, yellow, not sweet corn, white corn, purple corn, red corn and blue corn all of which come in large, medium and small kernel size to name a few that I have sampled.
 And nothing compares to the taste!
 Each type of corn has its own specialty dish.
-Yellow corn for gorditas (fat small tortillas for stuffing), white corn for tortillas, redish-purple corn for pozole, etc.
+Yellow corn for gorditas (fat small tortillas for stuffing), white corn for tortillas, reddish-purple corn for pozole, etc.

-For awhile, I was concerned that Monsanto would make it big and destroy the natural diversity Mexico’s corn, however, GMO corn has been officially outlawed, although Peña Nieto’s new reforms that allow foreigners to own parts of México doesn’t rule out Monsanto continued and future interference completely.
-This ban does not include other crops, such as soy and cotton, so México is not GMO free.
+For awhile, I was concerned that Monsanto would make it big and destroy the natural diversity Mexico’s corn.
+However, GMO corn has been officially outlawed, although Peña Nieto’s new reforms that allow foreigners to own parts of México doesn’t rule out Monsanto continued and future interference entirely.
+This ban does not include other crops, such as soy and cotton, so México is not GMO-free.
 However, corn, or maize, is such a part of the fundamental culture here, that protesting campesino (farmer) groups were able to rally under the slogan “Sin maize, no hay país” and in November 2013, force the Méxican government to listen.

 Throughout the rainy season, my husband spent an hour or two each day hoeing our rows of corn.
 When he had finished all of them, he started in at the beginning again.
 We hadn’t planted acres and acres, but a manageable piece of ground, about an 1 1/2 acres is all.
 My husband, of course, was all for planting more, but I pointed out that the years we had planted more, we had harvested less.
 It was just too hard to maintain properly.
 So we contented ourselves with what we could reasonably do.